-Los Angeles Lakers NBA Win Total Odds & Pick: Can LeBron James & L.A.
-Lead the Western Conference?
+NBA Win Total Odds & Pick: Can LeBron James and the Los Angeles Lakers Lead the West?

 Thearon W. Henderson/Getty Images.
 Pictured: LeBron James #6 of the Los Angeles Lakers.